 And he was there two weeks sleeping on a ground mattress renovating my first bought house in Leiden, the Netherlands.
 He shows his love by making things.
 He helped all of us with our first houses, when we didn’t have the cash to hire people.
 He renovated kitchens, put in ‘glass-and-lead’ gliding doors (very antique doors), did the electricity, the plumbing.
 He still does as much as he can do around his own house!

 By doing things.
 He was there looking and cheering us on at our sports games.

 By writing things down.
 The speeches when I was going away as an au-pair to America or after getting my University diploma are ones I still remember sentences from.
 He can articulate his thoughts, his concerns, his love so well.

 By ‘gathering’ and soort of archiving things.
 My grandmother used to hold on to all the letters she got from her husband, the first 5 years of my fathers childhood, when he worked away from home.
 My dad has digitalized all those letters and has made books out of those written memories.
 He has also made books of all the letters from us when we lived abroad (my grandmother had also saved all of those!) and even included photos in those.
 A true visual and written history of my first 15 years.
 So extremely valuable.

 So he is a strict (grand)dad; the ‘this is MY house and MY rules’ – ‘I can’t change’ – kind of guy.
-So he isn’t a grand talker (well, he does talk a lot, but not a lot about the deeper stuff, or maybe I just don’t approach those kind of subjects).
-So he isn’t a cuddler or a hugger (that I can remember).
+So he isn’t a grand talker.
+Well, he can talk a lot, but not a lot about what keeps him busy or the deeper stuff, or maybe I just don’t approach those kind of subjects with him.
+He isn’t much of a cuddler or a hugger (that I can remember).